 You see, from where she was sitting, she couldn’t see the rain and was thinking about “the day” not “the weather.”

 It’s the small wording of expressions like that, that lead to a “bad day” for anyone.
 Even you.
 A rotten day starts with the way you think about it and the way you talk about it.
 It’s not about the weather outside.
 It’s about the weather inside — inside your mind.

 How’s the weather where you play?

 How’s the weather where you think?

-Books like “Think and Grow Rich” contain the philosophies, strategies and the connected stories of men and women who have achieved their positive attitude — and can help you achieve yours.
-You should own these books and read a few pages every day.
+Books like “How to Win Friends and Influence People” or “The Power of Positive Thinking” contain the philosophies, strategies and the connected stories of men and women who have achieved their positive attitudes — and can help you achieve yours.
+You should own them and read a few pages every day.
 (That’s one of the secrets of attitude: read and study attitude for 15 minutes a day.)

-The challenge of positive attitude is for you to decide you’re willing to dedicate the time and you have the desire to make it happen for yourself.
+The challenge of positive attitude is for you to decide that you’re willing to dedicate the time, and that you have the desire to make it happen for yourself.

-Free GitBit: If you want some ideas for the achievement of attitude, go to gitomer.com and enter the words ATTITUDE STARTERS in the GitBit box.
-Jeffrey Gitomer is the author of 12 bestselling books.
-His real-world ideas also are available as online courses at gitomerlearningacademy.com.
-For information about training and seminars, visit gitomer.com or gitomercertifiedadvisors.com, or email Jeffrey at firstname.lastname@example.org.
+Free Git-Bit: If you want some ideas for the achievement of a positive attitude, go to www.gitomer.com and enter the words ATTITUDE STARTERS in the GitBit box.
+Jeffrey Gitomer can be reached at (704) 333-1112 or e-mail firstname.lastname@example.org.